expo/expo/packages/expo-splash-screen-command/README.md

 ## 🖥 Installation

 This package is installed as a dependency of the [`expo-splash-screen`](https://github.com/expo/expo/tree/master/packages/expo-splash-screen) package.
-Follow the installation instructions provided from [`expo-splash-screen`](https://github.com/expo/expo/tree/master/packages/expo-splash-screen) package.
+Follow the installation instructions provided by [`expo-splash-screen`](https://github.com/expo/expo/tree/master/packages/expo-splash-screen) package.

 ## 👏 Contributing